goxanupopa/demo-mkdocs-material-prod/docs/index.md

 1. Get a domaine name (https://www.ovh.com/fr/domaines/) : for example, `example.com`
 2. Choose Cloudflare NS IP addresses
-* Choose a DNS service (https://www.cloudflare.com/)
+3. Choose a DNS service (https://www.cloudflare.com/)
-* Create a CNAME `mysite mysite-dev.netlify.com`
+4. Create a CNAME `mysite mysite-dev.netlify.com`

 ## 6. Setup a custom domain

+Setup a custom domain :

-1. Go to "mysite/settings/general"
+1. Go to "mysite/settings/general".
-* Click on the button "Change site name" : for example `mysite`
+2. Click on the button "Change site name" : for example `mysite`
-* Go to "Settings/Somain management/Domains"
+3. Go to "Settings/Somain management/Domains"
-* Click on the button "Add a custom domain" : `mysite.example.com`
+4. Click on the button "Add a custom domain" : `mysite.example.com`

 ## 7. Secure your site with HTTPS